- Email security is an essential requirement if you want to keep your data safe.

 The downside is this email privacy software has no way to recover lost passwords.

 This is another free email privacy software, founded in 2012, and also doesn’t require you to have an account to use it.

 To send encrypted emails, you also need a public key of the recipient, or your own private encryption key to decrypt the message.

-Among the notable features is its open source cryptography, security audits, easy installation as a browser extension for Chrome or Mozilla, and it works with existing email providers like Gmail, Outlook and Yahoo!
+Among the notable features is its open-source cryptography, security audits, and easy installation as a browser extension for Chrome or Mozilla.
+It works with existing email providers like Gmail, Outlook, and Yahoo!
 Mail among others.

 You also get a three-digit security token with a color generated when installing the software, so if you use an incorrect digit or color, users know the service isn’t safe.

 The downside is you cannot recover lost passwords, and cannot check emails on a third-party computer.